Heinrich Müller (Gestapo): Gestapo chief

 In May 1942, Heydrich was assassinated in Prague by Czechoslovak soldiers sent from London.
-Müller was sent to Prague to head the investigation into Operation "Anthropoid".
+Müller was sent to Prague to head the investigation into Operation Anthropoid.
 He succeeded through a combination of bribery and torture in locating the assassins, who killed themselves to avoid capture.
 Despite this success, his influence within the regime declined somewhat with the loss of his original patron, Heydrich.
 Nonetheless, between the time Heydrich died in 1942 and Kaltenbrunner took office in January 1943, "Müller played a central role in the organization of The Holocaust."
 (Note: Historian Klaus Fischer refers to Müller as a "key figure in the Final Solution to the Jewish Question.")
-(Note: Historian George C. Browder avows that in spite his humble origins as a police official, Müller "went on to become a chief executive of genocide and every extreme of inhumanity, without displaying any pleasure or lust for blood.")
+(Note: Historian George C. Browder avows that in spite of his humble origins as a police official, Müller "went on to become a chief executive of genocide and every extreme of inhumanity, without displaying any pleasure or lust for blood.")
 Evidence of Müller's intimate involvement in the Holocaust are abundant in some of the surviving documents and in the later testimony of Eichmann, who divulged that he remained in constant contact with Müller.
 Eichmann recalled how Müller reserved power unto himself and while he (Eichmann), arranged plenty of deportations, it was only Müller who could write the total number of Jews (in his orange-colored pencil) who were transported at the top of the corresponding reports.
 (Note: According to Eichmann, Müller conducted weekly meeting with his "specialists" on Thursdays where they would frequently discuss "business" along with personal affairs.
 Chess games were a routine part of these meetings with Eichmann reporting that Müller always won.)

 As the Red Army counteroffensive against the Germans arrayed at the Battle of Stalingrad in mid-November 1942 started to take its toll, the exigencies of war demanded an increase in arms production; Müller played his part by responding to and facilitating Himmler's request for an additional 35,000–40,000 forced laborers.
 The Gestapo Chief rounded them up from across detention centers and prisons which were not yet part of the concentration camp system and sent them to Majdanek and Auschwitz.
 Sometime in 1943, Müller was sent to Rome to pressure Fascist Italy to cooperate in relinquishing their Jews for deportation.
 Despite having the apparent support of Benito Mussolini, Müller's efforts were not very successful as influential Jewish figures within Italy were in contact with the police and the military; they successfully appealed to their (Italians and Jews) shared religious convictions and convinced them to resist Nazi pressure.
 In 1943 Müller had differences with Himmler over what to do with the growing evidence of a resistance network within the German state apparatus, particularly the Abwehr and the Foreign Office.
 He presented Himmler with firm evidence during February 1943, that Wilhelm Canaris was involved with the resistance; however, Himmler told him to drop the case.
 Offended by this, Müller became an ally of Martin Bormann, the head of the Nazi Party Chancellery, who was Himmler's main rival.